Best Kindles iMore 2022

 For anyone who loves to cozy up with a good eBook, the Amazon Kindle is the industry standard when it comes to digital eReaders.
 Now there's a lot more to choose from than the original Kindle.
-Depending on your reading habits and budget, you'll want to take the time to analyze your choices before buying a Kindle eReader.
+Depending on your reading habits and budget, you'll want to take the time to analyze your choices before choosing the best Kindle.
 Our favorite is the Kindle Paperwhite for its crisp, high-resolution display and large storage capacity, but take a look at some of the other choices below before deciding which to purchase.

 - Best Bells & Whistles: Kindle Oasis